 The other thing we notice when comparing…

-Now we're not going to proceed with our study with a long list of Scriptures that define the various qualities of the Holy Spirit from which we can assemble a clear image of what He is like.
+Now, I am not going to proceed with a long list of Scriptures that define the various qualities of the Holy Spirit from which we can assemble a clear image of what He is like.
 If we wish to see the Spirit with our "fleshly eyes" then we should do as Jesus said and look at Jesus since in Him is revealed not only the Father, but the Spirit as well, since they are one in the Godhead.
-As I mentioned before, it's not in the Godward relationship that we see a difference between the Persons in the Godhead (especially the Holy Spirit), it's in the relationship with man that the work and difference appear.
+As I mentioned before, it's not in the Godward relationship that we see a difference between the Persons in the Godhead (especially the Holy Spirit), it is in the relationship with man that the work and differences appear.

-So, let's review the various stages of the God/Man relationship throughout history and see how these reveal each Person in the Godhead in the process of salvation, and in doing so manifests the distinctions between the three.
+Let us, therefore, review the various stages of the God/Man relationship throughout history and see how these reveal how each Person in the Godhead interacts with man in the process of salvation, and in doing so manifests the distinctions between the three.

 - Godward Relationship – Chart of Characteristics

 The first stage in the manward relationship of the Godhead/Trinity and man (humanity)…

 The relationship between God and man seen differently by man before the fall.

 Then God said, "Let Us make man in Our image, according to Our likeness; and let them rule over the fish of the sea and over the birds of the sky and over the cattle and over all the earth, and over every creeping thing that creeps on the earth."

 God refers to Himself in the plural.
 All three communicated their distinct presence: